evtapps/ditto-mcp/README.md

 ## Troubleshooting

-- If tools don’t appear, refresh/toggle the server in your client
+- If tools don't appear, refresh/toggle the server in your client
 - Ensure `DITTO_BASE_URL` and `DITTO_API_KEY` are set
 - In Windows, provide full `node` and `dist/index.js` paths if needed